Navid200/xDrip/docs/Nightscout/HerokuGone.md

 <mark style="background-color: #eFdFef">cd /tmp </mark>

 You will need the email address and password you used when you signed up for Atlas.
-We all had to do this in 2020.
+We all had to do that in 2020.
 Go to [mongodb](https://www.mongodb.com/home) and sign in.
 ![](./images/Atlas_dbAccess.png)
 In the left pane, click on Database Access.